statengeneraal/laws-markdown/verdrag/convention/on/the/grant/of/european/patents/(european/patent/convention)/BWBV0003819/README.md

 3. Notification through the central industrial property office of a Contracting State shall be made in accordance with the law applicable to that office in national proceedings.
 4. Where a document has reached the addressee, if the European Patent Office is unable to prove that it has been duly notified, or if provisions relating to its notification have not been observed, the document shall be deemed to have been notified on the date established by the European Patent Office as the date of receipt.

-###Rule 126
+### Rule  126

-####Notification by post
+####Notification by postal services

-1. Decisions incurring a period for appeal or a petition for review, summonses and other such documents as determined by the President of the European Patent Office shall be notified by registered letter with advice of delivery.
-All other notifications by post shall be by registered letter.
+1. Decisions incurring a period for appeal or a petition for review, summonses and other such documents as determined by the President of the European Patent Office shall be notified by registered letter with advice of delivery or equivalent.
+All other notifications by postal services shall be by registered letter.
-2. Where notification is effected by registered letter, whether or not with advice of delivery, such letter shall be deemed to be delivered to the addressee on the tenth day following its posting, unless it has failed to reach the addressee or has reached him at a later date; in the event of any dispute, it shall be incumbent on the European Patent Office to establish that the letter has reached its destination or to establish the date on which the letter was delivered to the addressee, as the case may be.
+2. Where notification is effected in accordance with paragraph 1, the letter shall be deemed to be delivered to the addressee on the tenth day following its handover to the postal service provider, unless it has failed to reach the addressee or has reached him at a later date; in the event of any dispute, it shall be incumbent on the European Patent Office to establish that the letter has reached its destination or to establish the date on which the letter was delivered to the addressee, as the case may be.
-3. Notification by registered letter, whether or not with advice of delivery, shall be deemed to have been effected even if acceptance of the letter has been refused.
+3. Notification in accordance with paragraph 1 shall be deemed to have been effected even if acceptance of the letter has been refused.
-4. To the extent that notification by post is not covered by paragraphs 1 to 3, the law of the State in which the notification is made shall apply.
+4. To the extent that notification by postal services is not covered by paragraphs 1 to 3, the law of the State in which the notification is made shall apply.

 ###Rule  127

-####Notification by technical means of communication
+####Notification by means of electronic communication

-Notification may be effected by such technical means of communication as are determined by the President of the European Patent Office and under the conditions laid down by him.
+1. Notification may be effected by means of electronic communication as determined by the President of the European Patent Office and under the conditions laid down by him.
+2. Where notification is effected by means of electronic communication, the electronic document shall be deemed to be delivered to the addressee on the tenth day following its transmission, unless it has failed to reach its destination or has reached its destination at a later date; in the event of any dispute, it shall be incumbent on the European Patent Office to establish that the electronic document has reached its destination or to establish the date on which it reached its destination, as the case may be.

 ###Rule 128